cormullion/Karnak.jl/docs/src/examples.md

 # Examples

+This section contains a few examples showing how to use `drawgraph()` to visualize a few graphs.

 ## The London Tube

-One real-world example of a small network is the London Underground, known as "the Tube".
+One real-world example of a small network is the London Underground, known as “the Tube”.
 The 250 or so stations in the network can be modelled using a simple graph.

 ### Setup